Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Overview
 Duration: 1

+Ingest data from ServiceNow into Snowflake automatically.
+The connector supports both the initial load of historical data as well as incremental updates.
+The latest data is regularly pulled from ServiceNow and you control how frequently it is refreshed.

-Use this quickstart to configure the Servicenow to Snowflake connector, select some tables, ingest data, and stop the connector.
+Use this quickstart to configure and understand the Servicenow to Snowflake connector using the Snowsight wizard, select some tables, ingest data, run some typical usage queries.
+When you are done stop the connector to avoid costs.
+You could also do all these steps programmatically, please refer to the documentation.

 ### Prerequisites
 - Servicenow account with administrator's rights.
 - Snowflake account and user with accountadmin's role.

 ### What You’ll Learn
-- how to set up the Snowflake Servicenow connector.
+- How to set up the Snowflake Servicenow connector.
-- how to ingest table data.
+- How to ingest table data.
-- how to stop the connector to avoid costs.
+- How to stop the connector to avoid unnecessary costs in a development environment.

 ### What You’ll Need
 - A [Snowflake](https://snowflake.com/) Account
 - A [Servicenow](https://developer.servicenow.com/dev.do/) developer account

 ### What You’ll Build
-- A Servicenow connector to load data from Servicenow to Snowflake
+- A Servicenow to Snowflake ingestion data flow.

 <!-- ------------------------ -->
 ## Servicenow Setup